Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Adam raised an eyebrow, looking irritated.
 That girl was always gonna be a sore spot with him. "...The whole Laid Bare thing was his idea in the first place.
 Coombes, I mean."

 "It wasn’t the Great Father’s idea?"
 Faarek asked, washing his brush.
-"The whole thing seemed…very Daar."
+"The whole thing seemed... very Daar."

 "Yeah, Ava said he kinda ran the show from the moment he turned up.
 Turned the whole relationship between interviewer and interviewee on its head."